 Paris is definitely the sexiest city in the world !

-Up to 700 000 people took to the streets of Paris for the Gay Pride Parade on june 30th.
-Our new President Nicolas Sarkozy has promised equal rights for gay people in France in terms of taxes, inheritance and many other social rights, although gay marriage has no chance of being adopted in this country, at least for the next 5 years.
+Up to 700 000 people took to the streets of Paris for the Gay Pride Parade on the last week end of june.
+Our new President François Hollande has promised equal rights marriage and adoption for gay people in France. it wa probabably his one and only major law for equality.
+And the law was voted by the parliament un summer 2013.

 The march ended up at Place de la Bastille where FG DJ Radio Station had set up a gigantic podium.
-Until dawn The Marais most famous clubs and bars : Raidd, CUD, Les Bains Douches, Le Scaron and Le Tango were crowded.
+Until dawn The Marais most famous clubs and bars : Raidd, CUD, Spyce Cox and all bars were crowded.
 Here’s our selection of Paris Gay Pride best photos...
 It’s raining men in le Marais, who’ s complaining about the forecast ?

-In May 2007, France will elect a new president, after 12 years under the leadership of Mr. Chirac.
+In May 2007, France elected again a conservatice presidnet : Nicolas Srakozy, after 12 years under the leadership of Mr. Chirac.
 There is no need to mention that most French citizens have seen enough of him – the polls show that his popularity is less than 20%, even worse than Mr. Bush in the U.S., or the U.K.'s Tony Blair, who some of my British friends call Tony "B-liar."

 Among the many subjects that are listed as political issues, gay marriage is a very serious one.
 For the first time in history, 800,000 people marched in the streets of Paris to ask for equality in 2007.The socialist alliance took the formal stand that gay marriage will be adopted if they win the next election.

 Bertrand Delanoé, Mayor of Paris and Jean Paul Huchon, President of the Region Ile de France, both socialists, and other political representatives including Mr. Jean Luc Romero, an openly gay member of the UMP, French Conservative Party, were marching at the front of the gay pride crowd.
-They were followed by the top representatives of the gay community, Mr. Gerard Siad, new president of the SNEG, Laurent Queige who is in charge of Paris tourist promotion at the City Hall, and other VIPs, all joining forces to make changes in a France that is becoming rather conservative, and paranoid about security.
+They were followed by the top representatives of the gay community, Mr. Gerard Siad, new president of the SNEG, People from Paris tourist office, and other VIPs, all joining forces to make changes in a France that is becoming rather conservative, and paranoid about security.

 After gay pride, in the VIP lounge at Les Grandes Marches restaurant hosted by Mr. Henri Maurel, director of FG radio, the first gay radio station in France, we had the chance to meet with Mr. Jack Lang, former minister of culture.
 Mr. Lang has not missed the gay pride parade in 20 years.
 He is also a candidate for the socialist party.
 Mr. Lang confirmed that no matter who will be representing the party, gay marriage and equal rights for all couples will certainly be adopted.
 In this case, France will follow Holland, Belgium and Spain as one of the many European countries that have already legalized gay marriage.

 Royal or not Royal?
-Mrs. Segolene Royal, another former Minister of François Mitterand and also a socialist, would like to represent the left in the next election.
+Mrs. Segolene Royal, another former Minister of François Mitterand and also a socialist,wanted to represent the left in the next election.
 She was not at gay pride as her political position is more conservative regarding the "new types of families."
 She has reached 57% popularity in the polls.
 She also claims to be close to Tony Blair, so she is not a pure lefty, but more of a social democrat.
-It would be quite amusing if a person named "Royal" was elected as head of the French republic, especially since she is a socialist.
-Although the issues remain uncertain, it is quite clear that even if the conservatives stay in power in 2007 they will have to consider the pink vote as much as the extreme right vote that is fighting strongly against any evolution of gay rights.
+It would have been quite amusing if a person named "Royal" was elected as head of the French republic, especially since she was a socialist. she finaly lost the election and Nicolas Sarlozy was elected with 52,5 % of the votes.

 For those in the political world who see the Parismarais fleur de lys logo and ask us "Are you royalist?" we would say we are more Segolene Royalist, than Royalist.
 Our heart is definitely more Democratic than anything else.
 We chose the fleur de lys as our logo because it is the symbol of the old Paris that we love…it’s found in every stone of all ancient monuments and is the symbol of quality and excellence.
 It is even part of Paris’ flag: three fleur de lys and a boat.
 So don’t be surprised by our fleur de lys; it’s not a political symbol, just a symbol for the beauty, quality and excellence that we promote in every area – from hotels and apartments, to restaurants, businesses and boutiques.
 After all, Quebec, New Orleans and the Relais and Chateaux hotel chains also have their own fleur de lys, and this does not make a political statement.